 The sub-fund shall purchase interest-bearing debt securities denominated in USD, especially corporate bonds from issuers, which are rated investment grade or non-investment-grade status (i.e. High-Yield bonds).
 At least 60% of these have a minimum rating of BBB-.
-When a holding asset is downgraded to lower than BBB- and the 60% investment grade limit is exceeded, such asset will be sold within 6 months.

 Not more than 40% will be invested in bonds with High Yield rating (BB+, BB, BB-, B+, B, B-, CCC+, CCC, CCC- or the equivalent rating of a different rating agency).
-If a bond security is rated by all three agencies (Moody's, S&P, Fitch), the instrument will take the rating of the secondbest rating given by the three agencies.
+If a bond security is rated by all three agencies (Moody's, S&P, Fitch), the instrument will take the rating of the second-best rating given by the three agencies.
 If a security is rated by only two agencies, the second-best of the two ratings will be used for the rating classification.
 If a security only has one rating, the single rating will be used.
 If there is no official rating, an internal rating will be applied in accordance with DWS internal guidelines.

 In order to achieve the investment objective, the sub-fund may also invest up to 100% in government bonds.

-Up to 100% of the sub-fund's assets may be invested in money market instruments and liquid assets.
-The investments made by the sub-fund will be made taking into consideration the maturity date of the sub-fund, which is 30th June 2024.
+Up to 100% of the sub-fund's assets may be invested in money market instruments, money market funds and deposits with credit institutions.
+The investments made by the sub-fund will be made taking into consideration the maturity date of the sub-fund, which is June 30, 2024.